RidwanSharkar/Erebus/README.md

 ### 🔮 Runeblade - TEMPLAR
-**Playstyle**: Dark magic user with life-stealing and debuff abilities
+**Playstyle**: Mana-based knight with life-stealing, area control and debuff abilities
 - **⛓️ Q - Void Grasp** (5s): {35 MANA} Fires grasping chains that latch onto the first enemy hit, pulling them towards you.
 - **🪝 E - Wraithblade** (3s): {35 MANA} A swift strike that inflicts enemies hit with the CORRUPTED debuff for 8 seconds. reducing movement speed by 90%.
 Afflicted enemies regain 10% movement speed per second.
 - **👻 R - Hexed Smite** (3s): {45 MANA} Calls down unholy energy, dealing damage to enemy players in a small area, healing you for the same amount of damage dealt.